DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 }
 ```

-And **just works** means fully work, no additional configuration needed
+And **just works** means fully works.
+No additional configuration needed
 for https redirect, or special services if target is not a container,
 or need to deal with load balancer, or need to add boilerplate headers
 for x-forward, or other extra work.<br>
 In short, it has sane out of box defaults fitting majority of uses and only
-some special casess with some extra desired functionality need extra configuration.
+some special casess with some extra desired functionality need extra work.

 ![url](https://i.imgur.com/iTjzPc0.png)